Efficient Error-tolerant Search on Knowledge Graphs: Algorithm Cost Analysis

-To estimate the cost for EXED, we also need to estimate the number of candidates in the data graph matching a query seed node and the cost of verifying each candidate.
+\ifdefined\Archive {\bf EXED Cost Model} To estimate the EXED cost, we also need to estimate the number of candidates in the data graph matching a query seed node, and the cost of verifying each candidate.

-{\bf Estimating the number of candidates:} Since a data node is allowed to have up to $t$ edit operations in its neighbourhood, directly estimating the probability that a data node is a qualified candidate is difficult.
-Therefore, we estimate the number of candidates for a set of wildcard queries where the labels are all fixed.
+{\it Estimating the number of candidates} Since a data node is allowed to have up to $t$ edit operations in its neighborhood, directly estimating the probability that a data node is a qualified candidate is difficult.
+Therefore, with a fixed starting node $n_q$, we estimate the number of candidates for a set of wildcard queries where the labels are all fixed.
 By summing up the number of candidates for these wildcard queries and removing the repetitive candidates due to overlaps between queries, the number of candidates for $n_q$ in EXED can be written as

 where $w_i(q,t)$ is a wildcard query constructed from $q$ by replacing $t$ edge labels with wildcards and $P(n_q)$ is as in Equation~\ref{eq:plm1-d}.
-With $t$ edit operations, the number of wildcard queries is ${|E_q| \choose t}$ and the last term gives the number of double-counts.
+The last term gives the number of double-count candidates for ${|E_q| \choose 2t}$ wildcard queries.

-{\bf Estimating the cost of verifying each candidate:} To estimate the cost of verifying each candidate, we need to estimate the number of partial matchings.
-There are two kinds of partial matchings in EXED: (1) those matchings that have reached the edit distance threshold; (2) those matchings that have not reached the threshold.
-For those partial matchings that have not reached the threshold, edges with any label can be added to the matching in the next step of the simulation, whereas for those matching that have reached the threshold, only edges with matching labels can be added.
-Let $m$ be the number of edges in a partial matching, and $k$ be the number edges in the matching where the matching edges have different labels.
-If $l_1, \ldots, l_k$ denote the query labels in the matching where the labels don't match, and $l_{k+1}, \ldots, l_m$ be the labels where both data and query edges in the matching have the same labels, then the number of partial matchings can be written as

-Given query labels $l_1, \ldots, l_m$, we generally don't know in advance which labels will mismatch and need to check all choices of ${m \choose t}$ sets of labels.
-The number of partial matchings that needs to be verified is
+{\it Estimating the cost of verifying each candidate} To estimate the cost of verifying each candidate, we need to estimate the number of partial matches.
+There are two kinds of partial matchings in EXED: (1) matchings that have reached the edit distance threshold, and (2) matchings that have not reached the threshold.
+For (1), edges with any label can be added to the matching in the next step of the simulation, whereas for (2), only edges with matching labels can be added.
+Let $m$ be the number of edges in a partial matching, and $k$ be the number of edges in a matching where the matching edges have different labels.
+If $l_1, \ldots, l_k$ denote the query labels in the matching where the labels don't match, and $l_{k+1}, \ldots, l_m$ be the labels where both data and query edges in the matching have the same labels, then the number of partial matchings can be written as: $\hat{D}^m \prod\limits_{i=1}^{m-k}Sel(l_i)\prod\limits_{j=1}^{k}(1-Sel(l_j))$.
+Given query labels $l_1, \ldots, l_m$, we generally do not know in advance which labels will mismatch and need to check all choices of ${m \choose t}$ sets of labels.
+The number of partial matchings that need to be verified is